alf-p-steinbach/Expressive-Cpp/README.md

     cout << wrapped_array( "Wrong.", "Right!" )[number == 42] << "\n";
 }
 ```
-And similarly, `$as` and `$of_type` can have some practical utility in general
+And similarly, `$of_type` can have practical utility in general expressions,
-expressions, although they're designed mainly as support for declarations.
+although it’s mainly designed as support for declarations.

-The `$invoked` pseudo keyword used above is an example of a keyword that instead is
+The `$as` pseudo keyword, and the `$invoked` pseudo keyword used above, are examples
-designed primarily for use in expressions.
+of keywords that instead primarily are designed for use in expressions.

 ### `$invoked`